Attempted exclusion of Egon Kisch from Australia: Literary reception

 Kisch attended a Fellowship of Australian Writers luncheon in honour of British poet laureate John Masefield, along with Albert Piddington, Kenneth Slessor and Norman Lindsay.
 Controversy ensued when three government ministers and several writers mounted objections.

 The Movement Against War and Fascism organized a Kisch reception committee including Katharine Susannah Prichard, Vance Palmer, Nettie Palmer, E. J. Brady and Louis Esson.
 This group formed the nucleus of what later became the Writers League, drawing on the example of Egon Kisch's own journalistic dedication to reportage.
 The reception committee organized concerts featuring performances from Greek, Italian, Yugoslav, Jewish, Russian and Aboriginal artists with the theme of international opposition to fascism.

 High Court rules

-Egon Kisch's legal team was headed by Christian Jollie Smith, who secured a writ of habeas corpus for Kisch and briefed Albert Piddington and Maurice Blackburn, who took his case to the full bench of the High Court, which on 19 December 1934 ruled that he be free to visit Australia.
+Egon Kisch's legal team was headed by Christian Jollie Smith, who secured a writ of habeas corpus for Kisch and briefed Albert Piddington and Maurice Blackburn, who took the case to the full bench of the High Court, which on 19 December 1934 ruled that Kisch be free to visit Australia.
 Kisch's legal team were able to demonstrate that Constable Mackay, who had administered the test, although born in Scotland, was not actually able to understand the Lord's Prayer in Scottish Gaelic himself.
 Crucially, the Court ruled that the dictation test had been invalid in any case, in that Scottish Gaelic was not "a European language" within the meaning of the Immigration Restriction Act.
 Kisch was now free to visit and speak in Australia, or so it seemed.